-Kalamazoo College is a residential campus, so all students are required to live on campus in the residential system through winter quarter of their junior year.
+At Kalamazoo College all students are required to live on campus through their sophomore year.
 Students will live in one of the six residence halls or one of the Living Learning Housing Units.
 Some exceptions to this policy do exist.
-All students living on campus eat at the central cafeteria in Hicks Center and are required to carry a meal plan through Sodexo Dining Services with the exception of those individuals living in the Living Learning Housing Units, or one of the residential apartments.
+All students living on campus eat at the central cafeteria in Hicks Center and are required to carry a meal plan through Dining Services with the exception of those individuals living in the Living Learning Housing Units, or one of the residential apartments.

 Students are offered both first-year and upper class communities.
 In the first year halls, the focus is on assisting students in their transition to the College and making those important connections.
 The upper class halls assist students in creating their own communities and continuing those connections.